MQL vs SQL:

 - Engagement rate with your collaterals and offerings

 And decide on what kind of treatment a prospect should receive.
 The marketing and sales team first categorizes the opportunities and then starts nurturing as per their commitment.

 From MQL to SQL and SQL to the customer, the alignment of both teams (marketing and sales) and lead scoring are a crucial part of generating the revenue.

-These days, most of the B2B marketers don’t prefer to spend time in concentrating lead scoring and alignment of both teams (marketing and sales) even though those are the root cause of generating the revenue.
-They outsource the data (www.amplz.com) of sales qualified lead to increase conversion rate.
-Sales Qualified Lead (SQL) provides many conversion opportunities with less effort and follow up where the sales team can save time to increase productivity.
+These days, most of the B2B marketers don’t prefer to spend time in concentrating on lead scoring and alignment of both teams (marketing and sales) even though those are the root cause of generating revenue.
+They outsource the data of sales qualified leads to increase conversion rate.

 So, how do you want to support your sales team to increase the conversion rate?